Family and carers’ free support group

 - 92% of respondents think there needs to be more information on how to access mental health services

 It is widely acknowledged that caring for a family member with mental illness can be profoundly stressful and distressing.
-In recognition of this, Nightingale Hospital has launched FREE specialised Family and Carers Groups for our separate services for families and carers of current patients.
+In recognition of this, Nightingale Hospital has launched FREE specialised family and carers groups for families and carers of current patients.
 These groups are facilitated by experts in their respected fields.

 There is evidence to show that inclusion of those closest to the patient in psycho-educational programmes may enhance the patients’ recovery.
 It is also important for carers to have a strategy for self-care to avoid becoming depleted themselves.
 Patients and their families can feel fully supported in the decisions they make about their care and the treatment delivered by Nightingale Hospital.